thinkingaboutgames/thinkingaboutgames.github.io/README.md

 # Thinking About Games: Essay Form

 ## Technologies
 I used Formspree to send emails without a backend, and CKEditor to add  word-processing features to the textarea.
 CKEditor is an amazing tool that is very customizable - check it out!
-The biggest downside is that the API documentation is not very good.
 I added the WordCount plugin and removed a few of the included plugins of the full preset to make the customized editor you see in this project.
 I attempted to use the Autosave plugin as well, but I could not get it to work.
 But, I was able to implement autosave myself using HTML5's localStorage!

 ## TODO
-- test Word pasting
 - change font
 - style button and error/save
-- test in safari
+- test in all browsers
+- test quitting out of browser
+- add tab listener to essay area
 - add meta tag for mobile
 - implement spinner
 - add favicon
+- test in subway
 - refactor!

 ## TODO at meetup